A Great Recipe For Fried Chicken Gizzards

 So you want to cook some fried chicken gizzards?
-Great, I'll show you how to cook chicken gizzards in a couple of easy steps.
+I can understand why...because fried gizzards are the best in my opinion.
+I'll show you how to cook chicken gizzards in a couple of easy steps, that everyone will love eating.
 You want have to make the mistake most people make when they decide to cook fried gizzards for the first time.

 Fried Chicken Gizzards

 - 1-1/2 tablespoon seasoning salt

 - vegetable oil

 - First you want to prep gizzards for cooking.
 Remove gizzards from container and discard chicken hearts if they're present.
 Cut away